Belvo, LatAm’s answer to Plaid, raises $43M to scale its API for financial services – TechCrunch

 “In essence, we’re pushing for similar outcomes [as Plaid] in terms of when you think about open banking or open finance,” Viguera said.
 “We’re working to democratize access to financial data and empower end users to port that data, and share that data with whoever they want.”

 The company operates under the premise that just because a significant number of the region’s population is underbanked doesn’t mean that they aren’t still financially active.
-Belvo’s goal is to link all sorts of accounts together.
-For example, Viguera told TechCrunch that some gig-economy companies in Latin America are issuing their own cards that allow workers to cash out at small local shops.
+Belvo’s goal is to link all sorts of accounts.
+For example, Viguera told TechCrunch that some gig economy companies in Latin America are issuing their own cards that allow workers to cash out at small local shops.
 In time, all those transactions are data that could be linked up using Belvo, casting a far wider net than what we’re used to domestically.

 The company’s work to connect banks and non-banks together is key to the company’s goal of allowing “any fintech or any developer to access and interpret user financial data,” according to Viguera.

-Viguera and co-CEO Oriol Tintoré founded in May of 2019, and was part of Y Combinator’s Winter 2020 batch.
-Since launching its platform last year, the company says it has built a customer base of over 60 companies across Mexico, Brazil and Colombia, handling millions of monthly API calls.
+Viguera and co-CEO Oriol Tintoré founded Belvo in May of 2019, and it was part of Y Combinator’s Winter 2020 batch.
+Since launching its platform last year, the company says it has built a customer base of more than 60 companies across Mexico, Brazil and Colombia, handling millions of monthly API calls.

 This is important because as Alex noted last year, similar to other players in the API-space, Belvo charges for each API call that its customers use (in this sense, it has a model similar to Twilio’s).

-Also, over the past year, Belvo says it expanded its API coverage to over 40 financial institutions, which gives companies the ability to connect to over 90% of personal and business bank accounts in LatAm, as well as to tax authorities (such as the SAT in Mexico) and gig economy platforms.
+Also, over the past year, Belvo says it expanded its API coverage to over 40 financial institutions, which gives companies the ability to connect to more than 90% of personal and business bank accounts in LatAm, as well as to tax authorities (such as the SAT in Mexico) and gig economy platforms.

-“Essentially we take unstructured financial data , which an individual might have outside of a bank such as integrations we have with gig economy platforms such as Uber and Rappi.
-We can take a driver’s information from their Uber app, which is kind of built like a bank app and turn it into meaningful bank-like info which third parties can leverage to make assessments as if it’s data coming from a bank,” Viguera explained.
+“Essentially we take unstructured financial data, which an individual might have outside of a bank such as integrations we have with gig economy platforms such as Uber and Rappi.
+We can take a driver’s information from their Uber app, which is kind of built like a bank app, and turn it into meaningful bank-like info which third parties can leverage to make assessments as if it’s data coming from a bank,” Viguera explained.

 The startup plans to use its new capital to scale its product offering, continue expanding its geographic footprint and double its current headcount of 70.
 Specifically, Belvo plans to hire more than 50 engineers in Mexico and Brazil by year’s end.
-It currently has offices in Mexico City, São Paulo, and Barcelona.
+It currently has offices in Mexico City, São Paulo and Barcelona.
 The company also aims to launch its bank-to-bank payment initiation offering in Mexico and Brazil.

 Belvo currently operates in Mexico, Colombia and Brazil.